EMBO Workshop Shigella:

 Scientific advisory committee

-Patricia Pavlinac, University of Washington, Washington, United States
+Patricia Pavlinac, University of Washington, Seattle, Washington, United States

 Chihiro Sasakawa, University of Tokyo/Chiba University, Tokyo, Japan